colscott/a-wc-form/packages/layout/README.md

   template: "VerticalLayout",
   // template properties are used to configure a template, they are passed to the template as parameters
   properties: {
+    label: 'My Vertical Layout', // Optional label that will be output in the form
     // The VerticalLayout template takes an array of components that it will render vertically
     components: [
       {
         template: "HorizontalLayout",
         properties: {
+          label: 'My Vertical Layout', // Optional label that will be output in the form
           // The HorizontalLayout template takes an array of components that it will render horizontally
           components: [
             {